 Myths and Facts

-Myth: Someone can only be sexually assaulted if a weapon is involved.
+Myth: Someone can only be sexually assaulted if there is physical force or if a weapon is involved.

 Myth: Most sexual assaults are committed by strangers.